Gilbane Report logo Gilbane Group, a division of Outsell, Inc.

 Over the past decade, DIA has invested heavily in XML to drive interoperability standards for defining, managing, and publishing community-accessible content.
 Mandated in 2002 as Intelligence Community Metadata System for Publications (IC-MSP), required to be in use by 2003, and most recently specified as Implementation Profile for Intelligence Publications (XML Encoding) (PUBS-XML),4 DIA defines the XML schemas and data dictionaries for the major types of documents produced within the intelligence community.
 Furthermore, the Intelligence Community Standard for Publication Metadata (ICS PUBS) relies on PUBS-XML to describe the structural components of documents and provides the foundations for “the successful implementation of a wide range of advanced automated tools that will help find, organize, analyze, and manage information products.”

 With the adoption of content management technologies that leverage XML, it is now possible for stakeholders to develop and deploy interoperable systems.
-But XML as the underlying tagging standard is only the means to an end - the overall DIA objective of ensuring interoperability and community-wide information sharing, including the mandate for stakeholders to submit reports to the Library of National Intelligence (LNI).
-This report is available at no charge.
-To download it, login, or register.
+But XML as the underlying tagging standard is only the means to an end – the overall DIA objective of ensuring interoperability and community-wide information sharing, including the mandate for stakeholders to submit reports to the Library of National Intelligence (LNI).

 SaaS WCM beacon cover